 Maintaining a good backlink profile can really:

 - improve your site’s overall traffic

-So let’s get into the details of how you can get rid of low quality backlinks from your site.
+So let’s get into the details of how to get rid of bad backlinks from your site.

 Table of Contents

 - How to Remove Bad Backlinks: The Beginner’s Guide for 2022

 - FAQs on how to get rid of bad backlinks

 - Final Thoughts on Removing Bad Backlinks